Vinny-Environment/nwcreate2swig/README.md

 The compulsory procedure `LiNwcApiInitialise()` is placed on `LcNwcSceneWrapper`-constructor.

+ATTENTION!!!: when using `nwcreateNET`-library with other projects, which output-catalogue is different than with `nwcreateNET` wou will need to add the catalogue with `nwcreateNET.dll` to Environmental's PATH variable, otherwise you will getting an error `DllNotFoundException: Unable to load DLL 'nwcreateWrapperLib' or one of its dependencies:`

 ### Differences in names

 * LcNwcBRepEntity::GetType() -> LcNwcBRepEntityWrapper::GetBRepEntityType() (because in .NET the `GetType()` method will conflicted with system's method);